Call me today

 SIGNS OF SEXUAL ABUSE

-• Reports sexual abuse by a parent or another adult caregiver
+• Reports of sexual abuse by a parent or adult caregiver – Any direct disclosure from a child should be taken seriously and acted upon immediately.

 Call The Childhelp National Child Abuse Hotline at 1-800-422-4453.